PlummersSoftwareLLC/Primes/PrimeKotlin/solution_1/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-no-green)
 ![Bit count](https://img.shields.io/badge/Bits-1-green)

 This is an implementation in [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)).
 In this implementation JVM (Java Virtual Machine) is used as the target platform.
 However the common modules of Kotlin are used as much as possible.
 Only the line `fun getSystemTimeInMillis() = System.currentTimeMillis()` is JVM specific.
-Changing this function to the platform specific function should be enough to build for example to native.

 ## Considerations